bcomnes/homebridge-yoto/README.md

 - **External Smart Speaker**: Publishes a separate Smart Speaker accessory for playback and volume.
 Requires pairing the extra accessory in the Home app.
 - **None**: Disables playback and volume services entirely.

+**Card Controls** (`services.cardControls`)
+- Adds a per-device switch that plays the configured card ID.
+- Optional "Play on All Yotos" accessory per card control.

 **Service toggles**
 - **Temperature Sensor**: Adds a temperature sensor when supported by the device.
 - **Nightlight**: Adds day/night nightlight controls and status sensors.